Query of Views¶

 cannot be used as an operator.
 The functionDIV

 Filters: complex conditions to filter the data of the view.
-If the view contains mandatory fields, the wizard will automatically create a filter for each one (they cannot be removed).
+If the view contains mandatory fields, the wizard will automatically create a filter for each one.
+If they are deleted, another filter or expression must be created to give value to that field.
 The user would only have to complete their expressions.

 You can use